 Why call?
 Because I want you to ask lots of questions.

 Often companies offer lower premiums – but provide less coverage.
 Shop around and talk to agents.
 They’ll educate you for free.
 Ask them what coverage they think you need – and ask what they think you don’t need too.
 Take notes and keep your mind and ears wide open.
-The same tip applies when you shop for cheap term life insurance.
+The same tip applies when you shop for life insurance.
 Get a free education before you sign the dotted line.

 2. Raise your deductible.

 Before your homeowner’s insurance company pays any claim, you have to pay a portion of the loss.
 That’s known as your deductible.

 If your deductible is higher, that means you pay more of a claim and (more important) your insurer pays less.
 Insurance companies love that.

 So the higher your deductible, the more money you save on your premiums.
 The average cost of homeowner’s insurance is built on a deductible of $500.
 If you think the odds of having a claim are very low, raise your deductible to $1,000 or more.
 You might save as much as 25 percent.